tanus786/CP-Codes-HackOctober-Fest-2023/README.md

 - Click on Add file
 - You can upload your DSA or CP codes (Or create a new file for it)
 - Commit your changes
-- Make a pull request and that's all.
+- Make a pull request and that's all

 ## I'll make sure to merge it❤

 #Happy Coding!✨
-## Cheers!!
+## Cheers!!!